 2. Once you have opened the content you wish to edit, you can access the Mini Calendar widget on the left side of the screen.
 It is under the Events widget tab.

 3. Once in place and published, the widget displays a one month calendar.
-The current date in marked in green.
+The current date in marked in dark grey.
 If an event is scheduled within the span of the displayed month, a link to event information is available through the date text on that calendar square.

 4. If you wish to change the events displayed in the Mini Calendar widget, hover your mouse over the widget once it has been placed in a content area.
 Click on the Pencil icon to edit the widget.

 5. On the Events editing page, you can view and edit existing events, and create new ones.
 Click Create A New Event to add an event to the calendar.